Overview

 Key features

-- Serverless architecture: Operates without a separate server process, directly accessing database files.
-This simplifies deployment and reduces operational overhead.
+- Serverless Architecture: Operates without a separate server process, integrating directly into the application.

-- Single file database: Stores the entire database (tables, indexes, triggers, views) in a single cross-platform disk file, simplifying management and portability.
+- Single File Database: Stores the entire database (tables, indices, data) in a single, cross-platform disk file.

-- Small footprint: The core library is compact, making it suitable for embedded devices and applications with memory constraints.
+- Small Footprint: The library is typically less than 600 KiB, making it suitable for embedded devices and resource-constrained environments SQLite file size details.

 Pricing